-Best battery powered weed eater is convenient for homes which yards need extra grooming.
-It saves you the hassle of using cord equipment that could be inconvenient to haul around or dangerous when the grounds are wet during rainy season.
-Moreover, it is also easy for you to carry around without feeling tired from heavy lifting.
+Moreover, it is easy for you to carry around without feeling tired from heavy lifting.
 Weedeater does not just serve as a trimmer, but it can also be used for edging.
 Some may even have the efficiency of a brush cutter powered by gas.
-Hence, in this article, we will share our top five reviews of the best battery operated weed eater on the market nowadays.
+Hence, in this article, we will share our top five reviews of the best battery powered weed eater on the market nowadays.

-Each brand has corresponding features, but they are all easy and safe to use.
+So, why choose the right brand and model is important?
+Because you will get longevity out of your investment, and likely superior performance too.
+However, each of the previous brands has corresponding features, but they are all easy and safe to use.
 If you are in the market for the best battery powered weed eater here are five brands you can choose from.

-Top 5 Best Battery Operated Weed Eater/ Wacker/ Trimmer
+Top 5 Best Battery Powered Weed Eater/ Wacker/ Trimmer

 This BLACK+DECKER weed trimmer can be used both for trimming and for edging.
 It is powered by a 20-volt lithium battery and is rechargeable, making it convenient for household use.
 It may be lightweight, but it can take on some heavy-duty weeding with ease.
 If you are looking for a lawn trimmer under 150 USD, this is one of your best bets.